code-not-found/code-not-found.github.io/_posts/json-api/2017-04-14-json-api-katharsis-spring-boot-example.md

 > Notice that above flow is fully driven using hypermedia!

-To wrap up we will also add a simple `SpringKatharsisApplicationTest` unit test case in which we lookup the Hello World greeting resource using it's identifier.
+To wrap up we will also add a simple `SpringKatharsisApplicationTest` unit test case in which we lookup the Hello World greeting resource using its identifier.

 ``` java
 package com.codenotfound.katharsis;